THE9rtyt/microblaze_phys333/setup.md

 ![image](https://github.com/THE9rtyt/microblaze_phys333/assets/83201905/07871ac8-b2a8-40fc-b83e-b42d221f42ff)

-Find the Sources window and right click on system.bd and click "Create HDL Wrapper", and select "Let Vivado managa wrapper and auto-update" in the pop up.
+From the Sources tab/window, right click on 'system.bd' and click "Create HDL Wrapper", and select "Let Vivado manage wrapper and auto-update" in the pop up.

 Generate Bitstream. this will likely take a moment.